adpushup/ApiOSSDK/README.md

 ## **Initialise the Ap Mobile SDK**

+Note : Replace “testId” with the App Id provided by Adpushup.

 - Swift example - Add the initialise function in app delegate application function.

     ```swift